-In 2011, the Center for Disease Control (CDC) issued a recommendation that pregnant women receive the Tdap vaccine at 20 weeks gestation.
+In 2011, the Center for Disease Control (CDC) issued a recommendation that pregnant women receive the Tdap shot at 20 weeks gestation.
 Tdap combines the Tetanus, Diptheria, and Pertussis (whooping cough) vaccines into a single jab.

 This recommendation was in response to continued outbreaks of whooping cough around the United States, the most recent located in Washington State which is currently in its 20th week with 2,786 reported cases.